Calculate Your No Contact Timeline: Free Tool

 See, you'll want to increase the gap the more intense your breakup was.
 However…

 It's not that simple.
-Because the duration can go UP if there's too little drama!
+Because you also want to increase the gap if there's too little drama!

 Yes, you can have “not enough” drama.